oracle-livelabs/adb/shared/adb-speaks-human/agentic-select-ai/build-sales-return-agent/build-sales-return-agent.md

         RETURN 'Error: ' || SQLERRM;
 END;
 ```
-2. Update the order for a specific customer and return a message on completion.
+2. Test this function by updating an order for a specific customer and return a message on completion.

 ```
 %script